alan-turing-institute/defoe/README.md

 # "Defoe" - analysis of historical books and newspapers data

-This repository contains code to analyse historical books and newspapers datasets using Apache Spark.
+### This repository contains deprecated code to analyse historical books and newspapers datasets using Apache Spark.

+### The current live repository is at https://github.com/defoe-code

 ---